As a project manager in a development company specialized in fintech (Hi CapSens), I saw lots and lots of back offices of web platforms.

-These administration interfaces are very common and similar especially for the indexes (list of ressources) : a big paginated table of 50 lines, a sidebar that contains the filter and a title.
+These administration interfaces are very common and similar especially for indexes (resource lists): a large paginated table of 50 rows, a sidebar that contains the filter and a title.
 Always the same interface.
-This article explores ways to enhance these simple interface designs.
+This article explores ways to improve these simple interfaces.
+Being in a Ruby on Rails company, this article will show bits of Ruby code and focus on ActiveAdmin design but it can be applied to any other Admin index.

-Here is a a basic ActiveAdmin index.
-For the example, I came up with a Customer model and an index displaying the fields shown on the right.
-The view is default from AA’s generator so we also have a bunch of useless filters stacked in a sidebar on the right.
-Already seen this, right ?
+Here is a basic ActiveAdmin index.
+For the example, I created a customer template and an index displaying the fields shown on the right.
+The view is the AA generator's default, so we also have a bunch of useless filters stacked up in a sidebar on the right.
+You've already seen that, right?
+The code for this project can be found on this Github repository.
+There you will find a git branch representing each phase of this article (here “1_base_admin”).

-First of all, we need to pick the theme we’d like in order to customize our admin’s interface.
-This wiki references a list of AA’s themes.
-When choosing your theme, you’ll want it to be functionnal, you have enough bugs to deal with, don’t wan’t to add up new ones thanks to your theming, right ?
-A good indicator is to ensure that there are not too much opened issues and that the theme is still kept up to date (check the last commit on the master branch).
-Last but not least, if your project already contains numerous AA pages, you should go for a light theming in order to avoid breaking changes that you might miss.
+There are several open source themes available for ActiveAdmin.
+Among all the quick wins I'm going to show you in this article, this one is perhaps the most important.
+First, we need to choose the theme we want in order to customize our administrator's interface.
+This wiki references a list of AA topics.
+By choosing your theme, you want it to be functional, you have enough bugs to manage, you don't want to add new ones thanks to your theme, right?
+A good indicator is to make sure that there are not too many open issues and that the theme is always kept up to date (check the latest commit on the master branch).
+Finally, if your project already contains a lot of AA pages, you should opt for light theming to avoid disruptive changes that you might miss.

 // Customization